30 Realistic Mental Health Goals for a Better Life

 When engaging in conversations with others, practice active listening by giving them your full attention and showing empathy.

 Seek to understand their perspective and validate their feelings.
-This can enhance your relationships and promote a sense of connection.
+This can improve your relationships and promote a sense of connection.

 Incorporate physical activity into your daily routine, even if it’s just a short walk or stretching session.